-Forty-seven million Americans have some form of disability according to the United States Census Bureau.
+Forty-seven million Americans have some form of disability, according to the United States Census Bureau.
 This number will continue to increase and might get to double to 98 million by 2060 as the population ages.
-Individuals who have a hearing, vision, or physical disabilities will get up to about 20 per cent of the population and will meet significant difficulties accessing websites, applications, information, and documents online.
+Individuals who have hearing, vision, or physical disabilities will get up to about 20 percent of the population and will meet significant difficulties accessing websites, applications, information, and documents online.

 The Americans with Disabilities Act (ADA) is one of the far-reaching civil rights laws, which was established in 1990 for people with disabilities so that they are not discriminated against the other sections of the people as they participate in society and can access and seek information online like others.

 It has been a great stride to fill the gap between the ones who want to access and seek information online through the implementation of the Americans with Disabilities Act (ADA).
 However, there are still many things to be done to accommodate people with disabilities to access the web.
 As website developers, we are stewards in driving this change.
 It’s easier said than done, but there is much information passed over the internet that everybody should have access to.